xtdb/xtdb-tutorial/4-bitemporality.nextjournal.md

 # Introduction

-This is the bitemporal installment of the xtdb "choose your own adventure" tutorial series.
+This is the bitemporal instalment of the xtdb "choose your own adventure" tutorial series.

 ## Setup